 If your kids are crazy about animals and love the other theme park attractions, then the Smart Fun Annual Pass is a good option.
 With three tiers to choose from (Silver, Gold and Platinum), you’ll get access to the park for a year, dining and shopping deals, admission to exclusive programmes, as well as other welcome offers.

-If you hate queueing or have a very impatient child, then the Ocean FasTrack is a good shout.
+If you hate queueing (or have impatient kiddos) then the Ocean FasTrack is a good shout.
 For an additional $280 per person, you’ll get seven priority accesses for designated rides and attractions.

-There are also other special offers up for grabs including, Government Consumption Voucher offers and free admission for Hong Kong residents on their birthday.
+There are also other special offers up for grabs including free admission for Hong Kong residents on their birthday.

 Plan Your Day At Ocean Park Hong Kong, From Giant Pandas To Roller Coaster Rides